amatya-aditya/obsidian-media-slider/README.md

 This document should help both new and experienced users understand and enjoy all the features available in the Media Slider Plugin.

+# Roadmap

+- [ ]Paste the image in container without opening the codeblock
+- [ ] Render YouTube Videos as media-slider element
+- [ ] Provide Settings for customizing compression ratio
+- [ ] Zoom and Pan
+-
 # Support

 If you encounter any issues or have suggestions, Create an issue on GitHub